 How Long Does It Take for Sterling Silver to Tarnish?

 We’ve come full circle back to our original question: How long does it take for sterling to tarnish?
 As we’ve learned, the rate of how fast a sterling silver item tarnishes depends on many factors, not the least of which is the environment in which the silver item is stored.

 Other factors include whether or not the silver item has been exposed to chlorine in swimming pools or household beauty products like hair spray, hand lotion, or makeup.
 Additionally, other factors are how much the silver item is already tarnished and how long the silver item has been exposed to oxygen.

-One thing is certain, however, the color of the tarnish on the silver item changes as the tarnishing deepens over time.
-This changing of colors is called “thin film interference” and can be simply defined as light “splitting” when it hits the thick layer of tarnish on the silver object.
+One thing is certain.
+The color of the tarnish on the silver item changes as the tarnishing deepens over time.
+This changing of colors is called “thin-film interference” and can be simply defined as light “splitting” when it hits the thick layer of tarnish on the silver object.
 In this phenomenon, some of the light reflects off the top layer while some light reflects off the silver beneath the tarnish.

-There’s a certain science to tarnishing but to keep your silver items shiny and in good shape, follow the tips listed in this article and use the Champion Polishing Cloth.
+There’s a certain science to tarnishing but to keep your silver items shiny and in good shape, follow the tips listed in this article on how to keep silver from tarnishing and use the Champion Polishing Cloth.
 Then, you can be sure that your beloved, silver family heirlooms and sterling silver jewelry can be passed down to another generation to be enjoyed for many years to come.